vrockai/pipeline-test/docs/content.md

 ---

-## Vertical transmission of the gut microbiota influences glucose metabolism in offspring of mice with hyperglycaemia in pregnancy.
+## Vertical transmission of the gut microbiota influences glucose metabolism in offspring of mice with hyperglycaemia in pregnancy
- 15.08.2022, _C Xue, Q Xie, C Zhang, Y Hu, X Song, Y Jia, X Shi, Y Chen, Y Liu, L Zhao, F Huang, H Yuan_

-_Animals, Cesarean Section, Diabetes Mellitus, Diet, High-Fat, Female, Gastrointestinal Microbiome, Glucose, Humans, Hyperglycemia, Mice, Pregnancy, Prenatal Exposure Delayed Effects_
-Hyperglycaemia in pregnancy (HIP) is a common metabolic disorder that not only poses risks to maternal health but also associates with an increased risk of diabetes among offspring.
-Vertical transmission of microbiota may influence the offspring microbiome and subsequent glucose metabolism.
-However, the mechanism by which maternal gut microbiota may influence glucose metabolism of the offspring remains unclear and whether intervening microbiota vertical transmission could be used as a strategy to prevent diabetes in the offspring of mothers with HIP has not been investigated.
-So we blocked vertical transmission to investigate its effect on glucose metabolism in the offspring.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01318-8)

-10.1186/s40168-022-01318-8

 ---